Baelog: It's not a MOBA, it's a hero brawler!

 The GrandfatherThe game that eventually grew too popular and launched the genre.
 The one that started it all.

 - League of Legends - A MOBA developed by several of the team who worked on DotA Allstars (including Guinsoo), it was the first to come up with matchmaking system, simplified mechanics to attract the casuals more and an actually deep lore to keep the fans attached to the characters on more personal levels.
-Released in 2009, it was also only the second "formal" MOBA (IE not a game mod) behind Demigod, listed below, giving it more room to shine.
+Released in 2009, it was also only the second independent (non-Game Mod) MOBA behind Demigod, listed below, giving it more room to shine.
 It took from World of Warcraft the title of "Most Played Game in the World" and retained it through much of The New '10s before being dethroned by Battle Royale Games.

-- Dota 2 - Originally created as a straight port of Defense of the Ancients: All-Stars, remade on the Source engine (and later the Source 2 engine) by both Valve Software and one of the original's team, IceFrog.
-Though gameplay started off practically identical to DotA's aside from various quality-of-life improvements, superior graphics, and original character designs for the heroes (to avoid copyright issues with Blizzard); since support for its predecessor was dropped in 2015, it has since introduced new heroes, items, and mechanics such as the talent tree to evolve its gameplay.
+- Dota 2 - A straight port of Defense of the Ancients, remade on the Source engine (and later the Source 2 engine) by both Valve Software and one of the original's team, IceFrog.
+Gameplay started off practically identical to DotA's aside from various quality-of-life improvements, superior graphics, and original character designs for the heroes (to avoid copyright issues with Blizzard); since support for its predecessor was dropped in 2015, it has since introduced new heroes, items, and mechanics such as the talent tree to evolve its gameplay.
 Though not quite as popular as League, it still draws a huge e-sports scene by virtue of having the largest prize pools in the world.

 - Smite - Made by Hi-Rez Studios, who made Global Agenda.
 Notable for putting the action in over-the-shoulder 3rd person for a more action-packed experience, while still sticking faithfully to the genre formula.
 Based around mythologies from all over the word where you take control as gods such as Thor, Hades, Ra and many more.
 Also available for home consoles (PS4, Xbox One, Nintendo Switch, Xbox Series X, PS5)

 The Former Stars

 - Heroes of Newerth: One of the earliest standalone MOBA games to be released, developed by Frostburn Studios (formerly S2 Games).
-Originally created as a direct port of DotA All-Stars, it attracted players who just wanted to play DotA but not on the woefully outdated Warcraft 3 engine was woefully out of date, it has over the years grown to be different in many respects.
-Most notably the larger part of heroes developed directly by S2 Games but also several nuances have been changed that Valve would not dare touch for fear of upsetting fans of the original mod.
-It was amongst the big titles and the only ones who could challenge League of Legends, but Dota 2 dethroned it and it lost favor against Smite and Heroes of the Storm.
+Originally created as a direct Spiritual Successor to DotA All-Stars, it attracted players who just wanted to play DotA but not on the woefully outdated Warcraft 3 engine, but has over the years grown to be different in many aspects, most notably the larger part of heroes created directly by S2 Games, but also several nuances have been changed that Valve would not dare touch for fear of upsetting fans of the original mod.
+It was amongst the big titles and the only ones who could challenge League of Legends, but the fanbase was largely superceded by Dota 2 and it lost favor against Smite and Heroes of the Storm.
 It entered "Maintenance Mode" in early 2019 (which means updates with new assets were no longer being made) and was shut down in June 2022, making it the dead MOBA with the longest lifespan (12 years).

-- Heroes of the Storm - A MOBA made with Heroes and characters from Blizzard's popular franchises and properties (and at least one of their older classics so far), crossing over and battling in new and original maps, each with their own objectives and twists.
+- Heroes of the Storm - A MOBA made with Heroes and characters from Blizzard's popular franchises and properties (and one of their older classics), crossing over and battling in new and original maps, each with their own objectives and twists.
 It features a shorter average game length and removes items entirely in favor of "Talents".
 Was originally called Blizzard Dota, and then Blizzard All-Stars, before settling on the current title.
 Unfortunately, Blizzard committed a certain mismanagement that caused them to pull the game from the e-sports scene, thereby losing a lot of attention and players.
-It's still played and is managed by its development team, attaining Cult Classic status like Newerth, but now mostly concentrates on non-e-sport scenes (such as quick plays), thus losing its spot as one of the big ones.
+It's still played and is managed by its development team, attaining Cult Classic status like Heroes of Newerth, but now mostly concentrates on non-e-sport scenes (such as quick plays), thus losing its spot as one of the big ones.
 Unofficial tournament scenes are still made by not-so-big names so it feels like making a slow recovery, but has yet to reach the stage that they would take the world by storm again... and generally still survived when Heroes of Newerth closed off, though shortly after that happened, Blizzard announced they have ceased development of content for the game.

 These MOBA are very much playable and have a chance to be a fan favorite, except they tend to lay kind of low, either not attracting E-Sport scenes, or they're not out of alpha/beta phase yet.
 But they still live.

-- Bloodline Champions, which does not follow DotA's formula at all.
+- Battlerite, which does not follow DotA's formula at all.
 Rather than having creeps, lanes, and towers, Bloodline Champions focuses entirely on player vs. player combat, making it a "Multiplayer Online Battle Arena" in the most literal sense of the phrase.

 - Chaos Online, dubbed as 'Korean DOTA' at first, but has more similarities to League of Legends (though the map is designed like southeast-northwest as opposed to the typical southwest-northeast).
-Gains its notice when not only they feature crossover from Japanese games, so far Guilty Gear, BlazBlue and Valkyria Chronicles, it is also imported to Japan (under the name Chaos Heroes Online), dubbed with Names to Know in Anime, and those crossover characters get Role Reprises by their original actors.
+Gains its notice when not only they feature crossover from Japanese games, so far Guilty Gear, BlazBlue and Valkyria Chronicles, it is also imported to Japan (under the name Chaos Heroes Online), and those crossover characters get Role Reprises by their original actors.
 The English version lived under closed beta, managed by Aeria Games, and yes, the crossover characters get carried over, until Aeria Games closed it down.
 However, it's still going on in Japan and Korea.